parshvas25/CSC290-Project/README.md

   * Checks pygame rectangle collision with the rectangle boundaries and the mouse position to determine what level was selected

 ## Contributing
-Everyone is welcome to make edits and customize the game.
+Everyone is welcome to make edits and customize the game to your liking.
 If you want everyone to enjoy any edits you made, feel free to make a pull request!

 Some challenges that may interest you:
 * Leaderboard: Compare times for clearing levels!